lgeurts/lgeurts.github.io/_posts/2017-07-11-bunsenlabs-linux-setup-notes-for dell-inspiron-6000.md

 **2 Before you begin**
 ----------------------

-Set aside at least half a day to complete the basics; you'll be adding and configuring a ton of extra files.

-As a good practice, before installation I always first boot the system from Live USB or DVD and download/run [lshw](https://packages.debian.org/search?keywords=lshw).
+As a good practice, before installation I always first boot the system from Live USB or DVD and download/run [lshw](https://packages.debian.org/search?keywords=lshw) to check the hardware components.

 In rare cases when using a WiFi connection to connect to the internet, the Pro 2200BG adapter is not recognized during setup.
 Just ignore any system update.
 Same for anything related to Bunsen repositories; after install WiFi works fine, and you can add [the repos](https://forums.bunsenlabs.org/viewtopic.php?id=1526) manually in /etc/apt/sources.list.